atotic/gesturion/README.md

       - click on body
 - SwipeLeft
 - SwipeLeftMenuEffect
-  - extract "createButtonMenu" from test case
-  - extract menu effect out of the test case
-  - default button: expands to cover the entire area, fires on full swipe
-  - only default button mode

   - cleaning uo feedback items?
     - cleanup of gesture feedback artifact
       - feedback always has a method called "clear" that cleans up all artifacts.